 The cap rate sets a maximum limit on the interest you can earn, while the floor rate establishes a minimum level of interest.

-Additionally, the remaining death benefit will be passed on to your children as an inheritance, according to Forbes.
+Additionally, the remaining death benefit will be passed on to your children as a tax-free inheritance, according to Forbes.

-IUL savings accounts offer a range of features that can be tailored to your specific needs by our advisors using various insurance companies.
+IUL savings accounts offer a range of features that our advisors can tailor to your specific needs using various insurance companies.

-• Participation Rate: The participation rate determines how much your cash value will benefit from gains in the tracked index.
-A typical participation rate for capped indexes is usually set at 100%.
+- Participation Rate: The participation rate determines how much your cash value will benefit from gains in the tracked index.
+A typical participation rate for capped indexes is 100%.

 401(k) Retirement Plans

-Born in the era of the ’80s as tax shelters for affluent CEOs, these financial products have evolved and become a popular choice among employees.
+Created in the ’80s as tax shelters for affluent CEOs, 401(k) plans have evolved and become popular among employees.

-A 401(k) is a qualified retirement plan that allows employees to save for retirement by investing in mutual funds and other securities on a tax-deferred basis.
+These qualified retirement plans allow employees to save for retirement by investing in mutual funds and other securities on a tax-deferred basis.

 If you withdraw funds before age 59.5, there may be a penalty of 10% in addition to the regular income tax.
 A traditional 401(k) offers various investment options, such as mutual funds and other securities.

-Unlike life insurance policies, a 401(k) includes no death benefit component.
-It serves as a long-term savings vehicle specifically designed for retirement purposes.
+Unlike life insurance policies, a 401(k) has no death benefit component.
+It is a long-term savings vehicle specifically designed for retirement.

 Once you reach age 72, minimum distributions from your 401(k) become mandatory to avoid substantial tax penalties equivalent to half of the required withdrawal amount if ignored.